How Product Recalls Can Affect eBay Selling

 While you don't want to avoid selling anything that may come under recall, because that is impossible to predict, it is wise as a business person to avoid obvious items that might not be safe in used condition including:

 - Vintage life jackets and flotation devices: Guidelines for manufacturing life jackets and water floatation devices have changed over the years.
-If selling an older life jacket or flotation device, state in your listing that it is for decorative or collectible use only, not to be worn in the water.
-Obviously you can't control what a buyer does with it, but you want buyers to know that it does not meet today's safety standards.
+If selling an older life jacket or flotation device, write in your listing that it is for decorative or collectible use only, not to be worn in the water.
+Obviously, you can't control what a buyer does with it, but you want buyers to know that it does not meet today's safety standards.
 Restaurants and hotels on the water or people with lake or beach houses may by vintage life jackets, ski belts, buoys, or life saver rings as decorative or conversation pieces.
 Nothing wrong with selling these items, just state they are not for safety use.

 - Helmets: This includes bicycle, motorcycle, football or sports helmets.
 State in your listing that you don't know the history of the item.
 Some helmets are worn for costumes, such as football helmets as part of a Halloween costume.